 (2) Internal systems for IR activities

 The Company promotes IR activities led by its management.
-The Company (1) appoints an executive officer in charge of all day-to-day IR activities including development of internal systems, and (2) under him/her deploys IR unit.
-The Company forms an internal committee that gathers and appropriately handles the Group’s information, comprised of the executive officer as a chairperson and the general managers of concerned departments as members.
+The Company (1) appoints an executive officer in charge of all day-to-day IR activities including development of internal systems, and (2) under him/her deploys IR unit, and gathers and appropriately handles the Group's information.

 3. Disclosure of Corporate Information